infinitered/reactotron/docs/plugin-docs/plugin-async-storage.md

-# Async Storage
+# AsyncStorage

-Included in `reactotron-react-native` is a plugin called `asyncStorage` which allows you to track [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html) on React Native.
+The `asyncStorage` plugin is part of `reactotron-react-native` which allows you to track [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html) on React Native.

 ## Usage

-Wherever you setup your Reactotron in your app, you also add the additional plugin on the `import` line.
+To use the Async Storage plugin, add the additional plugin on the `import` line.

 ```js
 import Reactotron, { asyncStorage } from "reactotron-react-native"